sympa-community/gpldoc/man/sympa-add.1.md

 # DESCRIPTION

-Add email(s) from the list.
+Add email(s) to the list.
 Data are read from standard input.
 The data should contain one email address per line.

 Sample: